BerWalker/WebSentry/README.md

 ## Contributing

-Contribuições são bem-vindas!
-Se você deseja contribuir:
+Contributions are welcome!
+If you want to contribute:

-1. Faça um fork do repositório.
+1. Fork the repository.
-2. Crie uma nova branch para suas alterações.
+2. Create a new branch for your changes.
-3. Envie um Pull Request com uma descrição clara do que foi alterado.
+3. Submit a Pull Request with a clear description of what was changed.

-Obrigado por contribuir!
+Thank you for contributing!

 ## License

-Este projeto está licenciado sob a Licença MIT - veja o arquivo [LICENSE](LICENSE) para detalhes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-Se você tiver alguma dúvida ou sugestão, sinta-se à vontade para entrar em contato:
+If you have any questions or suggestions, feel free to get in touch:

-- **Nome:** Bernardo W. Leichtweis
+- **Name:** Bernardo W. Leichtweis
 - **Email:** [bernardoowalkerl@gmail.com](mailto:bernardoowalkerl@gmail.com)
 - **LinkedIn:** [bernardo-w-leichtweis](https://www.linkedin.com/in/bernardo-w-leichtweis)